 The tradition for Swiss tutors in the Russian court was thought to have begun when Catherine the Great chose Frédéric-César de La Harpe (b.
 April 6, 1754, Rolle, Vaud, Switzerland — d.
 March 30, 1838, Lausanne, Switzerland. see: de la Harpe) to educate her grandchildren and more specifically her designated heir, Grand Duke Alexander Pavlovitch, the future Alexander Ist.
 It was thought that Russia’s German born enlightened monarch had looked to Switzerland as she had extensive correspondences with Voltaire and Diderot both of who had found a convenient refuge for their ideas in the juxtapositions of Swiss protestant enlightenment and more ostentatious French Catholic extravagance.
 It was thought that Catherine’s preference for Switzerland was reinforced by the advent of the French Revolution whose repercussions haunted Russian monarchs until 1917.

 Ironically, de la Harpe was no weak minded tutor but a towering figure of Swiss enlightened thinking and was the father of revolution Swiss style.
 His influence would spread far beyond the Imperial nursery as he became friends with many of the Tsarevich’s friends including Victor Pavlovitch who would go on to visit de la Harpe in Switzerland during one of his periods of self-imposed exiles in the 1820s.
 Today de la Harpe’s house belongs to one of the scions of the ancient de Senarclens family, whose presence in Switzerland dates back to the 12th century.
-One member of the family who is a partner at Lombard Odier & Cie., remarked with some measure of astonishment at life’s coincidences that in her childhood home there was still had a bust of Alexander I and in the pages of the family’s livre d’or a note from Prince Victor Pavlovitch.
+One member of the family who was a banker and a former partner at Lombard Odier & Cie., remarked with some measure of astonishment at life’s coincidences that in her childhood home there was still had a bust of Alexander I and in the pages of the family’s livre d’or a note from Prince Victor Pavlovitch.
 She never imagined that she would meet another member of this family whose ancient.

 Dornier: Tutor to the Kotchoubeys